LaudateCorpus1/alice/README.md

 Base fixtures, to be extended from, can be created to be able to *only* need to define less additional values in a set of common fixture definitions.

+You can extend any already-loaded reference.
+However you might want to create a base template that is not itself a complete object and that you don't want persisted.

 By declaring a fixture as a template using the `(template)` flag, Alice will set the instance as a template for that file.
 Templates instances are not persisted.